Nerdieworks/rangify/README.md

 > Create ES6 range iterator from start/stop number, string, or array.

-Rangify uses __inclusive ranges__ (the last number is included) by default, because it will most likely parse user input.
-You go try to explain [exclusive ranges](http://stackoverflow.com/questions/4504662/why-does-rangestart-end-not-include-end) to a customer..
+Rangify uses [exclusive ranges](http://stackoverflow.com/questions/4504662/why-does-rangestart-end-not-include-end) (the last number is excluded).

 ## How to use